 In terms of the data protection laws the service falls under “the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, and processing is necessary for the purposes of preventive or occupational medicine”

 This effectively means that we can gather your data for the purposes of your medical care without consent.
 However, you can opt-out of personal data being used for these purposes.
 Instructions on how to do this can be found with your own GP.

 Improvements in information technology are also making it possible for us to share data with other healthcare organisations in order to provide you, your family and your community with better care.
 For example, it is possible for healthcare professionals in other services to access your record with your permission when the practice is closed.
 This can is explained further at your practice or through their own individual privacy notices.

 Under the powers of the Health and Social Care Act 2015, NHS Digital can request personal confidential data from GP Practices without seeking patient consent for a number of specific purposes, which are set out in law.
 These purposes are explained in your GP's own practice privacy notice.

-You may choose to opt-out to personal data being shared for these purposes.
+You may choose to opt-out of personal data being shared for these purposes.
 When we are about to participate in a new data-sharing project we aim to display prominent notices in your Practice and on our website four weeks before the scheme is due to start.
-While you can opt-out of sharing your record and it does not in any way impact your right to care, this may, in some instances, affect your care as important information about your health might not be available to healthcare staff in other organisations.
+While you can opt out of sharing your record and it does not in any way impact your right to care, this may, in some instances, affect your care as important information about your health might not be available to healthcare staff in other organisations.

 Need to know more?